As more opium poppies bloom, Mexico wants farmers to focus on alternatives

 Despite unprecedented violence across the country, Mexican President Andrés Manuel López Obrador said last week that the government had “officially” ended its war against drug trafficking, a military-led offensive launched in 2006 that led to a surge in bloodshed as criminal groups splintered.

-López Obrador has not entirely turned his back on using soldiers to tackle violence stemming from drugs — he plans to create a new militarized National Guard police force.
-But he is also exploring a crop substitution program, relaxing prohibition and amnesties for low level drug dealers and farmers.
+López Obrador has not entirely turned his back on using soldiers to tackle the violence stemming from drugs — he plans to create a new militarized National Guard police force.
+But he is also exploring a crop substitution program, relaxing prohibition and amnesties for low-level drug dealers and farmers.

-On a visit to Guerrero in January, López Obrador pledged price supports for grains, including around $300 a tonne for corn, part of a strategy meant to give farmers alternatives to planting illicit crops.
+On a visit to Guerrero in January, López Obrador pledged price supports for grains, part of a strategy meant to give farmers alternatives to planting illicit crops.

 “Here, in the hills, we are going to pay a little more, so that corn is planted and people are compensated for their effort.
 So that other crops are not planted,” he said.